Comment on page

 SteamCMD is a command-line based Steam client developed by Valve that is used to remotely download game files.
 This is very useful for game servers, as it is significantly easier to keep them up-to-date.
 Any game that supports dedicated servers will have their server files available on SteamCMD.
 All you need is the AppID which can be found on Valve's wiki or SteamDB.

 SteamCMD requires a login to download some game servers.

 The majority of game servers using SteamCMD only require an anonymous login.
 LinuxGSM will not require any configuration if this is the case.

-Some game servers require you login to SteamCMD using a steam login to allow download of the server.
+Some game servers require you to login to SteamCMD using a steam login to allow download of the server.
 Some also require you to own a copy of the game on the steam account.

 ## SteamCMD Login